-Good to know: IAD has a main terminal divided into Concourses A, B, C, and D. Getting around is easy enough, just plan on a lot of walking, and occasionally hopping on the automated people mover.
+Good to know: IAD has a main terminal divided into Concourses A, B, C, and D. Getting around is easy enough; just plan on a lot of walking and occasionally hopping on the automated people mover.

-Give yourself some time to just relax before your next flight.
+Give yourself some time to relax before your next flight.
 The Be Relax Spa in Concourse B offers salon and massage services to pamper yourself – choose from manicures, pedicures, facials, and massages.

 5. Explore the Washington DC area

-The easiest way to reach the heart of DC is to hop on the Silver Line Express bus to the Wiehle-Reston metro station, and from there you can ride the silver line metro into the city.
+The easiest way to reach the heart of DC is to hop on the Silver Line Express bus to the Wiehle-Reston metro station, and from there, you can ride the Silver Line metro into the city.
 Buses also connect but can take longer.
 Parting with some cash will get you a taxi into the city in about 35 minutes, assuming no traffic, but it can quickly get closer to an hour with traffic.

 6. Get Connected

 These are just a few things to do on a layover at Washington Dulles Airport.
-Visit our Washington Dulles Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Washington Dulles Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.